sgh185/sgh185.github.io/_pages/about.md

 ---

 I'm an undergraduate pursuing a bachelor’s degree in CS at Northwestern University.
-At my time at NU, I've primarily focused my studies on computer systems, and I've worked as an undergraduate researcher and teaching assistant at NU's Department of Computer Science.
+During my time at NU, I've primarily focused my studies on computer systems, and I've worked as an undergraduate researcher and teaching assistant at NU's Department of Computer Science.